wp-plugins/timezonecalculator/readme.txt

 = I get the error-message `Fatal error: Class 'DateTimeZone' not found in` [..] =

-TimeZoneCalculator uses the [PHP timezones library](http://php.net/manual/en/timezones.php).
+TimeZoneCalculator uses the [PHP timezones library](https://php.net/manual/en/timezones.php).
 Thus, please make sure that you have a recent version of PHP including this library installed and enabled.

-If any timezone information like offset, abbreviations, etc. appears to be wrong, please leave a message for the PHP guys on [their board](http://php.net/manual/en/timezones.php).
+If any timezone information like offset, abbreviations, etc. appears to be wrong, please leave a message for the PHP guys on [their board](https://php.net/manual/en/timezones.php).

-= Why can't I see the 'Drag and Drop' section? =
+= Why can't I see the 'Selection GUI' section? =

 This section is based on JavaScript.
-Thus, you have to enable JavaScript in your browser (this is a default setting in modern browsers like [Mozilla Firefox](http://en.wikipedia.org/wiki/Firefox) or [Google Chrome](http://en.wikipedia.org/wiki/Google_Chrome)).
+Thus, you have to enable JavaScript in your browser (this is a default setting in modern browsers like [Mozilla Firefox](https://en.wikipedia.org/wiki/Firefox) or [Google Chrome](https://en.wikipedia.org/wiki/Google_Chrome)).
 TimeZoneCalculator is still fully functional without JavaScript, but you need to customize your timezones manually.
 If you use a device with a smaller display (e.g. mobile phone), this section will also be hidden.

 == Other Notes ==